Heart disease and stroke kill 32,000 women in Canada annually, but most women are unaware of the threat.

 A woman’s overall risk of heart disease or stroke is determined by all of her risk factors.
 You can control some of these risk factors, but not all of them.

 Risk factors that you can control include smoking, high blood pressure, high blood cholesterol, diabetes, physical inactivity and obesity.

-Risk factors that you cannot control include age, gender, family history and ethnicity.
+Risk factors that you cannot control include age, gender, family history, race and ethnicity.

-Women can prevent and reduce their risk of heart disease by:
+Women can prevent and reduce their risk of heart disease and stroke by:

 - Becoming and remaining smoke free.

 - If you do not smoke, then avoid starting to vape as well.

 - Achieving and maintaining a healthy body weight.

 - Being physically active for at least 150 minutes of moderate- to vigorous-intensity aerobic physical activity per week, in bouts of 10 minutes or more.

 - Reducing sedentary time and moving regularly as you do your daily activities.